Daikon-Sun/academic-kickstart/content/home/about.md

 Fan-Keng Sun is a research assistant in the Speech Processing and Machine Learning Lab at NTU, under the supervision of [Prof. Hung-Yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/index.html) and [Prof. Lin-Shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm).
 He is also an undergraduate researcher in the Electronic Design Automation Lab at NTU, under the supervision of [Prof. Yao-Wen Chang](http://cc.ee.ntu.edu.tw/~ywchang/).

-The main interest of Fan-Keng Sun lies in the intersection of machine learning (ML) / deep learning (DL) and electronic design automation, especially applying ML / DL algorithm to automate EDA, or hardware-accelerated ML / DL.
+The main interest of Fan-Keng Sun lies in the intersections of machine learning (ML) / deep learning (DL), electronic design automation, and combinatorial optimization, especially applying ML / DL algorithm to solve combinatorial optimization problem and its application to EDA.